LIFTON,

 CE 381A shows the bus transfer, front and back, and an envelope it was placed in, front and back.
 Note that letter, "A."

-But, then they don’t publish a photostat of the bus trabsfer.
+But, then they don’t publish a photostat of the bus transfer.
 The actual bus transfer is photographed.
 So why do they keep the number as 381A?

 [ Point #71 ] They show us what they say is McWatters distinctive mark in test punch marks made onto a piece of paper, this is CE372.

-[ Point # 72 ] But, where are the rest of the bus ticket stubs, the whole booklet, is not in evidence, nor is the actual punch maker, the tool McWatters used to make his distinctive punch mark.
+[ Point # 72 ] But, where are the rest of the bus ticket stubs?
+The whole booklet should be in evidence.
+It is not in evidence, nor is the actual punch maker, the tool McWatters used to make his distinctive punch mark.
 Why?

 McWatters mentions his transfer book in relation to the distinctive punchmark that he has, it resembles the man in the moon in profile.
 A bus transfer ticket with a distinctive punch will tell a person who made the transfer, and thus what bus a customer got a particular transfer from.